veracrypt/VeraCrypt/src/Readme.txt

    directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable 'WINDDK_ROOT' pointing to the DDK installation directory.

-3) Copy the PKCS #11 header files to a standard include path or create an environment variable 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

-4) Open the solution file 'VeraCrypt.sln' in Microsoft Visual Studio 2010.
+3) Open the solution file 'VeraCrypt.sln' in Microsoft Visual Studio 2010.

-5) Select 'All' as the active solution configuration.
+4) Select 'All' as the active solution configuration.

-6) Build the solution.
+5) Build the solution.

-7) If successful, there should be newly built VeraCrypt binaries in the 'Release' folder.
+6) If successful, there should be newly built VeraCrypt binaries in the 'Release' folder.

 Instructions for Signing and Packaging VeraCrypt for Windows: